jurassicLizard/vex2pdf/README.md

 ### Mac Users
 Currently, No Mac Binaries are provided however Mac Users can build and install with cargo.
 Please check the [From Source Section](#from-source)

-> :note: If Mac release binaries are needed please [create an issue](https://gitlab.com/jurassicLizard/vex2pdf/-/issues)
+>  If Mac release binaries are needed please [create an issue](https://gitlab.com/jurassicLizard/vex2pdf/-/issues)